crowdfavorite-mirrors/wp-yet-another-related-posts-plugin/readme.txt

 If you are a bilingual speaker of English and another language and an avid user of YARPP, I would love to talk to you about localizing YARPP!
 Localizing YARPP can be pretty easy using [the Codestyling Localization plugin](http://www.code-styling.de/english/development/wordpress-plugin-codestyling-localization-en).
 Please [contact me](mailto:yarpp@mitcho.com) *first* before translating to make sure noone else is working on your language.
 Thanks!

 == Changelog ==

+= 3.5.2 =
+* [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-bug-found-with-solution): fix an unfortunate typo which caused "no related posts" on many environments with non-MyISAM tables
+* Fixed a bug where related posts would not be recomputed on post update, on environments using the `table` YARPP cache method and a persistent object caching system, like W3 Total Cache or memcached
+* [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-351-error-call-to-a-member-function): reference to `get_post_types()` failed in ajax display
+* Fixed a bug where some RSS display options were not being obeyed
+* Fixed a bug where the "automatic display" was being displayed on some custom post types without any control.
+* Localizations:
+	* Added Czech (`cs_CZ`) localization by [Zdenek Hejl](http://www.zdenek-hejl.com)
+	* Added Serbian (`sr_RS`) by [Zarko Zivkovic](http://www.zarkozivkovic.com/)
+	* Fixed bug in Dutch localization
+* Clarified readme to require WordPress 3.1
+* Code cleanup:
+	* PHP 5.3+: replaced an instance of `ereg_replace`
+	* Removed warning on settings save
+	* Sometimes [a warning]((http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-warning-invalid-argument-supplied-for-foreach)) was printed on upgrade from YARPP < 3.4.4
+	* Fixed [PHP warning](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-php-warning) when no taxonomies are considered
+	* No longer using `clear_pre` function which has been deprecated since WordPress 3.4.

 = 3.5.1 =
 * [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-catchable-fatal-error-object-of-class-stdclass-could-not-be-converted-to-string): change `$yarpp->get_post_types()` to return array of names by default